 Germany is big.
 Really really big.
 There was not one trail, but thousends.
 I had a hard time deciding where to go, what to follow.
 I followed rivers (the Saar mainly), crossed forests (Pfalz and Schwarzwald) and reached after more than 800K (just Germany) the Bodensee.
 A real milestone.

-From there there was only one thing on my mind.
+From now on there’s only only one thing on my mind.
 MOUNTAINS!
-Although I enjoyed the rivers, hills, lakes, forests, heathlands and all other landscapes a lot, mountains are the best.
+Although I enjoyed the rivers, hills, lakes, forests, heath lands and all other landscapes a lot, mountains are the best.
 Being in the mountains is, well, what shall I say, overwhelming.
 Those giants, they put everything in perspective.
 I simply love being there.
 Here.
 And I don’t know if I ever want to leave.
-That’s why I’m on the Via Alpina, a trail that crosses the entire Alps.
+That’s why I’m hiking the Via Alpina, a trail that crosses the entire Alps.

 Yesterday I hit the 2000K.
 Here is a selection of photos and video’s of this journey so far.